Liouvillian topology and nonreciprocal dynamics in open Floquet chains: Open quantum system

-In order to get insights to the topological structure of the full Lindblad-Floquet operator, we first note that the non-Hermitian approximation (ignoring $\gamma \delta_{\Delta0} \otimes \sigma_- \otimes \sigma_-$ in $\L_-(k)$) is translation-invariant with respect to $\Delta$ as well.
+In order to get insights into the topological structure of the full Lindblad-Floquet operator, we first note that the non-Hermitian approximation [ignoring $\gamma \delta_{\Delta=0} \otimes \sigma_- \otimes \sigma_-$ in $\L_-(k)$] is translation invariant with respect to $\Delta$ as well.
 Applying another Fourier transform (momentum variable $q$) and using the properties of the Kronecker sum, we get

-where $F$ is the non-Hermitian Floquet operator in momentum space (see Eq.~(\ref{eq:Floquet_operator_momentum})).
+where $F$ is the non-Hermitian Floquet operator in momentum space [see Eq.~\eqref{eq:Floquet_operator_momentum}].
 This specific structure allows to read the eigenvalues of $\F^\mathrm{NH}(k, q)$ as $\eta_{\pm\pm}(k, q) = \xi_\pm(q-k) \xi^*_\pm(q)$.
 If we consider $\eta_{\pm\pm}(k, \tilde q)$ (with $q = \tilde q$ fixed) as $\xi_\pm(\tilde q-k)$ being linearly scaled with the complex number $\xi^*_\pm(\tilde q) \neq 0$, we can calculate the non-Hermitian winding number $W(\Gamma)$ by calculating the winding number of $\eta_{\pm\pm}(k, \tilde q)$.
 Note that the existence of an imaginary gap $\Gamma$ separating $\xi_\pm$ forces the existence of two imaginary gaps $\Gamma_1$ and $\Gamma_2$ separating the eigenvalue sets $\{\eta_{++}\}, \{\eta_{+-},\eta_{-+}\}$ and $\{\eta_{--}\}$.
 Also, the specific choice of $\tilde q$ is irrelevant for the topological properties.